 There are multiple reasons why I’ve chosen to discuss these topics.
 First, when one is considering investing, it is always good to hear the perspective of those already in the area.
 Second, Dayton’s geography is just one factor which I believe sets it apart from other areas.
 Third, a 2018 national news story portrayed Dayton as falling behind other areas – I actually consider ours to be an area on the upswing.
 Finally, it is common to be concerned about how the national “opioid crisis” is impacting our community.
 The fact of the matter, however, is that our area has made great strides in dealing with the topic.

 If you are considering investing in Dayton area real estate, then contact me today to speak with a realtor.
 I am able to assist with the purchase of multi-family units as well as with the acquisition of single family homes.
 I pride myself on providing a high level of service and I look forward to assisting you.
 Contact me today to speak with a realtor.
 I also service the areas of Beavercreek, Centerville, Cincinnati, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.

 Note: Nothing in this article, or on this website, should be construed as investment or financial advice.
-The opinions shared on this website are the personal, and not professional, opinion of the author and are not associated with Keller Williams Advantage.
+The opinions shared on this website are the personal, and not professional, opinion of the author and are not associated with Keller Williams Advisors.
 Any investment decisions should be made after consulting with a certified financial/investment professional.